ibm-cloud-docs/security-hub/faqs.md

 {: #what-is-da}
 {: faq}

 A deployable architecture is a combination of capabilities from one or more technologies that solve a customer-defined problem, and it can have one or more reference architectures based on the customer business needs.
-For more information about deployable architectures, see [What are modules and deployable architectures?](/docs/secure-enterprise?topic=secure-enterprise-understand-module-da) and read about [infrastructure architectures](/docs/overview?topic=overview-secure-enterprise#define-architecture) in "Running secure enterprise workloads on IBM Cloud".
+For more information about deployable architectures, see [What are modules and deployable architectures?](/docs/secure-enterprise?topic=secure-enterprise-understand-module-da) and read about infrastructure architectures in [Running secure enterprise workloads on IBM Cloud](/docs/overview?topic=overview-secure-enterprise#define-architecture).

 ## What is infrastructure as code?
 {: #what-is-iac}